Carroll rearrangement

 The Carroll rearrangement is a rearrangement reaction in organic chemistry and involves the transformation of a β-keto allyl ester into a α-allyl-β-ketocarboxylic acid.
 This organic reaction is accompanied by decarboxylation and the final product is a γ,δ-allylketone.
 The Carroll rearrangement is an adaptation of the Claisen rearrangement and effectively a decarboxylative allylation.

-Reaction mechanism

-The Carroll rearrangement (1940) in the presence of base and with high reaction temperature (path A) takes place through an intermediate enol which then rearranges in an electrocyclic Claisen rearrangement.
+The Carroll rearrangement (1940) in the presence of base and with high reaction temperature (path A) takes place through an intermediate enol which then rearranges in a sigmatropic Claisen rearrangement.
 The follow-up is a decarboxylation.
+This rearrangement is used in the conversion of linalool to geranylacetone.

+Palladium-catalyzed processes

-With palladium(0) as a catalyst, the reaction (Tsuji, 1980) is much milder (path B) with an intermediate allyl cation / carboxylic acid anion organometallic complex.
+With palladium(0) as a catalyst, the reaction (Tsuji, 1980) is much milder (path B) with an intermediate allyl cation / carboxylate organometallic complex.

 Decarboxylation precedes allylation as evidenced by this reaction catalyzed by tetrakis(triphenylphosphine)palladium(0):

 Asymmetric decarboxylative allylation

 By introducing suitable chiral ligands, the reaction becomes enantioselective.

 The first reported asymmetric rearrangement is catalyzed by tris(dibenzylideneacetone)dipalladium(0) and the Trost ligand:

 A similar reaction uses additional naphthol.

 This reaction delivers the main enantiomer with 88% enantiomeric excess.
 It remains to be seen if this reaction will have a wide scope because the acetamido group appears to be a prerequisite.

 The same catalyst but a different ligand is employed in this enantioconvergent reaction:

 The scope is extended to asymmetric α-alkylation of ketones masked as their enol carbonate esters: